aplatform64/aplatform64/docs/roles/sys_package.md

   - Create user and group owners
   - Create loader script that will activate the venv and call the app CLI

+In order to allow homogeneous package profile definitions use the variable `sys_package_profiles.T.V.supported` to flag packages that are not available in the target platform.
+This will skip the package deploy without generating execution errors.

 The **sys_package** Ansible-Role is part of the [A:Platform64](https://github.com/serdigital64/aplatform64) project and is available in the [system](https://aplatform64.readthedocs.io/en/latest/collections/system) Ansible-Collection.

 ## Usage